elastic/enterprise-search-sharepoint-server-connector/README.rst

 The connector inherently uses the `Tika module <https://pypi.org/project/tika/>`_ for parsing file contents from attachments. `Tika-python <https://github.com/chrismattmann/tika-python>`_ uses Apache Tika REST server.
 To use this library, you need to have Java 7+ installed on your system as tika-python starts up the Tika REST server in the background.
 Tika Server also detects contents from images by automatically calling Tesseract OCR.
 To allow Tika to also extract content from images, you need to make sure tesseract is on your path and then restart tika-server in the backgroud(if it is already running), by doing ``ps aux | grep tika | grep server`` and then ``kill -9 <pid>``

+Note: To allow Tika to extract content from images, you need to manually install Tesseract OCR.

 Sync user permissions
 =====================

-This functionality will sync any updates to the users and groups in the Sharepoint with Workplace.
+This functionality will sync any updates to the users and groups in the SharePoint with Workplace.
 Run the `permission-sync` command to sync user permissions into Workplace Search.
+To sync permissions, you need to provide a path of csv file in the config field: ``sharepoint_workplace_user_mapping``.
+The first column of each row in this csv is the SharePoint Server AD username while the second column is the Workplace Search username.

-Removing files deleted in Sharepoint Server from Enterprise Search
+Removing files deleted in SharePoint Server from Enterprise Search
 ==================================================================

 When items are deleted from SharePoint, a separate process is required to update Workplace Search accordingly.
 Run the `deletion-sync` command for deleting the records from Workplace Search.